Your home router connects your home network to the Internet.

 If you live in a densely populated areas you will have many other access points with various signal strengths and may encounter interference.

 There are a number of test tools that you can use for viewing the Wi-Fi activity in your location.

 The one I prefer is the InSSIDer tool that runs on Android and Windows.

 You can download the free tool here for Windows and Mac and here for Android.

 The general idea is to choose a channel that has the least interference from other channels.

 Most wireless routers today will auto detect and choose the best channel.

-This is usually enable by default and if it isn’t enabled then you should enable it unless you are providing A DHCP service from another router.
+This is usually enabled by default, and if it isn’t enabled then you should enable it unless you are providing a DHCP service from another router.

 Port Forwarding Setup